lprib/myforth/README.md

 - [ ] In typecheck: ensure implementation type matches definition
 - [ ] if/while
 - [ ] parser failing if there is a function at end of module with no whitespace after
+- [ ] walk_n should be a default method on the visitor trait